SDFIdk/ea-modelling-tools-sql/README.md

 `CLASSTYPE` is not shown as a column in the results.

+EA does not distinguish between attributes and enumeration literals with regard to the symbol.

 See the section
 [Create Search Definitions](https://sparxsystems.com/eahelp/creating_filters.html)
 in the EA User Guide for more information.